Visibility of your publications

 This will not only enhance the visibility of your publications but may also result in contacts with potential collaboration partners, interesting discussions and more citations.
-It enables dissemination of your research to wider audiences, and generates further attention through altmetric measurements.
+It enables dissemination of your research to wider audiences, and might generate even further attention through altmetric mediation.
 In the same ways it enhances the visibility of your university.

 Networks for researchersExamples of social networks that focus on researchers and research publications are ResearchGate and Academia.edu.
 They are platforms created by and for researchers that want to communicate about their research.
 You can create your own profile, upload publications, follow other researchers, submit questions or write posts for information or discussions.
 Be sure to consider copyright before you upload your publications!

 Facebook, Twitter, LinkedIn and Instagram are well-known social media platforms where you can participate, read and make yourself and your activities known.
-A good example from SLU is Naturens kalender (The calendar of nature, in swedish), which activly uses social media.
-Another example is the Wikipedia collaboration.
+The webbpage Department of Ecology on social media contains some examples of social media contributions from SLU, but there are many others.